 Finally, the Wolves have a local partner in the city that the Vikings have been searching for for years during their fight for a new football stadium.

 This renovation of Target Center would make the NBA's fourth-oldest building viable for another 20 years, officials said on the website.
 It would add more revenue-producing club suites and change the "upside-down" configuration of the arena.

 When Target Center opened in 1990, it was the last arena built with more seats on the upper level than the lower level.
 That configuration has become a deterrent for concert promoters who can sell lower level tickets at a higher price.

 The renovation also includes a remodel of the home and visitor locker rooms, which are among the smallest in the NBA.

-The renovation will also refurbish the concession areas, add a food court and a club overlooking the arena and modernize the exterior with soaring glass atriums at the main entrance and on the back side of Target Center that overlooks Target Field.
+Perhaps more important for the future of the building, the renovation will also refurbish the concession areas, add a food court and a club overlooking the arena in addition to soaring glass atriums at the main entrance and on the back side of Target Center that overlooks Target Field.

 Of the 60 arenas that are home to NBA or NHL franchises across the country, Target Center is the sixth-oldest.
 NBA teams in Charlotte, Miami and Orlando, all of whom entered the league after the Timberwolves, are playing in their second buildings.